drivelling-spinel/VSBCMI/README.md

    There is also a compile time option to switch off interpolation when resampling.
  * SoundFont support is switched off by default (compile time) in favor of UART port forwarding
  * /DF option added to provide bit flags in hexadecimal format that control behavior of the TSR.
-   Several flags can be combined.
+   Several flags can be combined by summing up the values, but only a single /DF option is accepted.
    The following flags are supported:

    | flag   | meaning
    |--------|------------------------------------------------------------------------------------------|